 One upcoming way to get involved is by attending the Whatcom County public hearing on ALA Energy's Ferndale Terminal at Cherry Point, scheduled for January 28 at the Whatcom County Courthouse.
 Cherry Point industries play a vital role in the economic and social fabric of Whatcom County and this public review process is an important opportunity for transparent, fact-based decision making.

-For more information visit the [BUILD Whatcom](#) website.
+For more information visit the [BUILD Whatcom](#) website or follow us on [Facebook](#).

-For media inquiries, please contact:
+For media inquires, please contact: buildwhatcomWA@gmail.com

-buildwhatcomWA@gmail.com